Language brokering

-Language brokering, also known as child language brokering, refers to the informal act of translation by children and young people between a family member and a dominant language user, whereby children can influence both what is being said and how it is portrayed.
-Because their interfamily language differs from the predominant language in society, these children are or must become bilingual.
-However, brokering is a special form of bilingualism in that children must perform tasks beyond that of normal expectations for bilingual children.
+Language brokering, also known as child language brokering, refers to the informal act of translation by children and young people between a family member and a dominant language speaker, whereby children can influence both the message and its portrayal.
+Because their inter-family language differs from the predominant language in society, these children are or must become bilingual.

+Language brokering requires children to perform tasks that go beyond the typical expectations for bilingualism.
 For example, these children also help adults navigate new and different cultures.
 Brokering must also be situated in context; the physical setting, relational factors, and cultural beliefs and norms of participants influence the brokering experience, such as the feelings and performance of brokers.
-With more research and visibility comes greater knowledge of the practice of language brokering; however, the field is still growing, and there is much to be discovered about the nuanced experiences of brokers, within its lived contexts.

 Background

 Millions of children perform these language brokering roles daily and in many different environments, such as banks, post offices, medical offices, and schools.
-Perhaps, this is somewhat surprising considering the legal rights of many minority language users across the globe, wherein they are assured access to information through their native language via professional interpreting services, Often professional services are inaccessible because children are so readily available that they become ad hoc interpreters frequently.
+Perhaps, this is somewhat surprising considering the legal rights of many minority language users across the globe, wherein they are assured access to information through their native language via professional interpreting services, Often professional services are inaccessible because children are so readily available that they become ad hoc interpreters frequent.
 Brokering is distinct from other forms of translation (e.g., interpreting) as brokering focuses on the cultural significance of such events within a family and within a society rather than the language event itself.
-Language brokering is not limited to spoken and written translations; it further encompasses the multiple ways in which children engage with communication across several different modes, such as signing, reading, writing, speaking, gesturing, body language, etc. Typically, these language events occur as part of everyday life and involve the need for communication.
+Language brokering is not limited to spoken and written translations; it further encompasses the multiple ways in which children engage with communication across several different modes, such as singing, reading, writing, speaking, gesturing, body language, etc. Typically, these language events occur as part of everyday life and involve the need for communication.
 This is why language brokering is an extremely complicated task; brokers must make use of multiple sources of knowledge spanning languages, modalities, and cultures.
 Language brokering is most often reported in young children of migrant families.